gaurav-gps-growth/sayshello/README.md

 - Portfolio: [gaurav-gps-growth.github.io/ai-apps](https://gaurav-gps-growth.github.io/ai-apps/)
 - Website: [gaurav6189.lovable.app](https://gaurav6189.lovable.app/)
 ```

-## Why this works

-This version keeps your business credibility, but makes the profile feel broader, more current, and more “builder-first” for GitHub visitors.
-It also connects your enterprise experience with your AI app-building work, which is the strongest differentiator across the three pages. [gaurav-gps-growth.github](https://gaurav-gps-growth.github.io/ai-apps/)

 If you want, I can do the next step and give you a **fully polished final README.md version** with emojis, badges, and a more premium GitHub layout.